HomeBlogTruck Finance NZ

 Can new businesses get truck finance?

-• Industry experience — even if the business is new, personal experience in the sector counts
+• Industry experience — even if the business is new, personal experience in the sector counts significantly.
+A reference letter or CV from a previous employer is a useful supporting document.

 • A solid business plan with realistic revenue projections

-• A deposit (10–20% is common for new businesses)
+• A deposit — 10–20% is common for new businesses

 • A contract or letter of intent from a customer showing work is lined up